 c.
 A person is guilty of a crime of the third degree if he commits the crime of stalking in violation of an existing court order prohibiting the behavior.

 d.
 A person who commits a second or subsequent offense of stalking against the same victim is guilty of a crime of the third degree.

 e.
 A person is guilty of a crime of the third degree if he commits the crime of stalking while serving a term of imprisonment or while on parole or probation as the result of a conviction for any indictable offense under the laws of this State, any other state or the United States.

 Penalties for Stalking in New Jersey

-As outlined above, a typical charge for stalking is graded as a fourth degree felony, which carries a sentence to serve up to 18 months in New Jersey State Prison.
-However, a charge for stalking may be elevated to a third degree crime if the conduct is committed in violation of an existing court order (such as a temporary or permanent restraining order); if the behavior represents a second or subsequent offense of stalking against the same victim; or if the defendant is incarcerated or on parole at the time of the offense.
-In any of the aforementioned cases, a conviction for third degree stalking may result in a sentence to serve between 3 and 5 years in New Jersey State Prison and a fine of up to $15,000.
-These potential penalties are notwithstanding the permanent restraining order that is implemented when a person if convicted of stalking in New Jersey.
+As outlined above, a typical charge for stalking is graded as a fourth-degree felony, which carries a sentence to serve up to 18 months in New Jersey State Prison.
+However, a charge for stalking may be elevated to a third-degree crime if the conduct is committed in violation of an existing court order (such as a temporary or permanent restraining order); if the behavior represents a second or subsequent offense of stalking against the same victim; or if the defendant is incarcerated or on parole at the time of the offense.
+In any of the aforementioned cases, a conviction for third-degree stalking may result in a sentence to serve between 3 and 5 years in New Jersey State Prison and a fine of up to $15,000.
+These potential penalties are notwithstanding the permanent restraining order that is implemented when a person is convicted of stalking in New Jersey.
 After this restraining order is entered, a violation of its provisions may result in criminal charges for contempt.